we buy your mobile home [market_city]

 Inherited houses often require decision-making you weren’t prepared for.
 Ask yourself:

-• Do I have the time to maintain the property?
+• Do I have the bandwidth to properly maintain this property?

-• Can I afford taxes, insurance, and repairs?
+• Can I handle the ongoing costs of taxes, insurance, and unexpected repairs?

-For many families, selling is the most practical solution, especially when the house:
+For many homeowners, selling their property is often the most sensible option, particularly when the house:

 • needs repairs